nvimdev/dope/README.md

 </p>

-## What is Fernvim
+## What is Cosynvim

 Many people are interested in my [personal configuration](https://github.com/glepnir/nvim).
-So I create Fernvim.What does Fernvim do?
-Fernvim want vimers has their own config with a high availability,high performance,modern.
+So I create Cosynvim.What does Cosynvim do?
+Cosynvim want vimers has their own config with a high availability,high performance,modern.

 ## Structure